DavidMontgomery5/DavidMontgomery5/README.md

 - **Education Goals:** Gain my Masters in Machine Learning and Artificial intelligence sometime in the near future.

-- **Career Development:** Focused on advancing my career in software engineering, particularly in roles that aim to integrate Artificial Inteligence with full-stack development to build impactful products
+- **Career Development:** Focused on advancing my career in software engineering, particularly in roles that aim to integrate Artificial Inteligence with full-stack development to build impactful products.
-- **Continuous Learning:** Dedicated to ongoing professional growth by keeping up with the latest tech trends and enhancing my coding skills
+- **Continuous Learning:** Dedicated to ongoing professional growth by keeping up with the latest tech trends and enhancing my coding skills.